 Any statistics cited in this post come from third‑party studies and industry reports conducted under their own methodologies.
 They are intended to be directional, not guarantees of performance.
 Real outcomes will depend on your specific market and execution.

-How does Claude Design compare to Figma?
+How does Claude Design compare to Figma in 2026?